“Hello,” “Please,” and “Thanks.”

 On the general, grocery store employees do so much more than the majority of the populace realizes, particular those of use who have never done the job.
 (I never had, and boy, was it more demanding than I’d previously thought or imagined.)

 Grocery store workers must navigate myriad stimuli and put up with gross inappropriateness.
-With people questioning our accents or heritage (how ethnocentric can you get?).
+With people questioning our accents and/or heritage (my, my, how ethnocentric can you get?).
 With such acute cases of self-unawareness that must be experienced to be believed.
 With strangers touching us!
 Or saying sexually explicit shit to us.
 With some folks’ misguided Trump support and political provocation.
-With banal complains about non-seasonal fruits being unavailable (because they’re out of season – duh) and with willful ignorance about trade between countries, which, again, manifests not as curiosity but as casual racism and cultural entitlement whereby some would have the United States of America receive products from other countries but not reciprocate the practice so that you may be able to shop to your heart’s content 24/7/365.
+With banal complaints about non-seasonal fruits being unavailable (because they’re out of season – duh) and with willful ignorance about trade between countries, which, again, manifests not as curiosity but as casual racism and cultural entitlement whereby some would have the United States of America receive products from other countries but not reciprocate the practice, all so that you may be able to shop to your heart’s content 24/7/365.

 I know consumer protections are being dismantled under the orange hemorrhoid’s regime, but weaponizing your right as a consumer to voice displeasure with an interaction or experience with an employee (or the entire store) for black magic – to get someone in trouble or fired – is pathetic.
 Because you people don’t know.
 You think you do, but you don’t, and you forget that everyone else has their own story, too.